 - Overview History Timeline Map Street View The Wearmouth Bridge crosses the River Wear in Sunderland.
 The current bridge was built 1927 to 1929 and replaced an earlier cast-iron bridge in the same ...

-- Overview About Kingsgate Bridge Map Street View Footbridge over River Wear was built in 1965.
-The bridge connects Bow Lane in the centre old of Durham to Dunelm House of Durham ...
+- Overview About Kingsgate Bridge Map Street View Kingsgate Bridge is a footbridge over the River Wear, which was built in 1965.
+The bridge connects Bow Lane in the centre old of ...

 Stockton Infinity Bridge

 - Overview About the Infinity Bridge Map Street View The Infinity Bridge is a pedestrian and cycle bridge over the River Tees, linking the North Shore development (Stockton-on-Tees) with the University ...

 Northern Spire Bridge